Baldoyle railway station

-Baldoyle railway station served nearby Baldoyle.
-It was located, on the down side, between Howth Junction and Portmarnock, the later Clongriffin is now past the site of this former station towards Portmarnock.
+Baldoyle railway station was a railway station in Dublin, Ireland, serving nearby Baldoyle.
+It was located, on the down side, between Howth Junction and Portmarnock.
+It was short-lived, opening in 1844, finally closing in 1852.

+The later Clongriffin is now past the site of this former station towards Portmarnock.

 History

 Opened in 1844, it was one of the stations of the original Dublin-Drogheda line.
 The station closed to regular traffic in 1848 with the opening of Howth Junction.
 However, it remained in use for Baldoyle race specials until 1852.